neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 0 - Signup for AWS/README.md

 # Lab 0 - Signup for AWS
 First off, you're going to need an AWS account.

 If you have an AWS account already, you may be able to use that.
-Your account would need permissions that allow you to deploy a SageMaker domain and deploy from Marketplace.
+You would need permissions that allow you to deploy a SageMaker domain and deploy from Marketplace.
 It would also need a default VPC with public access.
-If your account meets those requirements, you can skip down to the "Apply AWS Credits" section of this lab.
+If your access meets those requirements, you can skip the "Signup for AWS" section of this lab.

+## Improving the Labs
+As you work through these labs, we'd really appreciate your feedback.
+One way to help us improve is to open an issue by going [here](https://github.com/neo4j-partners/hands-on-lab-neo4j-and-sagemaker/issues).
+Outright bugs, usability suggestions, and general comments are all appreciated.
+Pull requests are great too!

 ## Signup for AWS
 If you don't have an account yet, you go [here](https://aws.amazon.com/) to sign up for one.